tekknolagi/tekknolagi.github.com/_recipes/roasted-vegetable-pasta.md

 1. Dice zucchini.
 Lightly salt and leave to drain in a colander.
 1. Dice other vegetables.
 1. Vegetable by vegetable, saute/sear each alone until you have some color.
 I put onions and peppers together, though.
+Add salt as they are sauteing.
 1. In an empty pan, saute the garlic briefly (~30 seconds), before adding all the pre-sauteed vegetables.
 1. Dump the pasta in the boiling water.
 Cook al dente (1-2 minutes less than